aprove-developers/KoAT2-Releases/README.md

 You can find our [API](<https://aprove-developers.github.io/KoAT2-Releases/index.html>) on GitHub Pages.
 We are still improving the documentation.

 ## Contact
-If you encounter any difficulties either use GitHub issues or contact mhark [at] i2.informatik.rwth-aachen.de
+If you encounter any difficulties either use GitHub issues or contact aprove [at] i2.informatik.rwth-aachen.de